Autism Spectrum Disorders

 Pervasive developmental disorders are characterized by severe and pervasive impairment in several areas of development including reciprocal social interaction skills, communication skills, or the presence of stereotyped behavior, interests, and activities.
-Several different disorders fall within this category including Asperger's Disorder and Autistic Disorder.
+Several different disorders fall within this category including Autism Spectrum Disorders (ASD).
 Those accommodations prescribed by the SDS are provided so that students have equal access to activities and programs at UTSA.
 Such documentation should be on letterhead and contain the professional's signature and license number.
 The evaluator must be impartial and not related to the person being evaluated.

 The general guidelines listed below are developed to assist you in working with your treating/diagnosing professional(s) to prepare the information needed to evaluate your request(s).
 If, after reading these guidelines and reviewing disability specific information provided below, you have any questions, feel free to call SDS at 210-458-4157 (Main) or 210-458-2945 (Downtown).

-In order to receive services for autism spectrum disorders from SDS, documentation must be submitted in advance.
-Since developmental disorders such as Asperger's and Other Developmental Disorders often originate in childhood, information demonstrating a history of impaired functioning beginning in childhood should also be provided.
+In order to receive services for Autism Spectrum Disorders from SDS, documentation must be submitted in advance.
+Since developmental disorders such as Autism Spectrum Disorders often originate in childhood, information demonstrating a history of impaired functioning beginning in childhood should also be provided.
 SDS reserves the right to request additional assessment information when questions regarding the assessment, age of documentation or accommodations arise.

 Documentation validates the functional limitations, which allows consideration for accommodation requests.
 Each request will be evaluated on a case by case basis.
 Documentation should include but is not limited to:

 History of impaired communication, social and academic functioning.
-Because Asperger's disorders are often manifested during childhood (though not always diagnosed), historical information regarding the individual's communication, social and academic history in elementary, secondary, and post secondary education should be documented and provided.
+Because ASD is often manifested during childhood (though not always diagnosed), historical information regarding the individual's communication, social and academic history in elementary, secondary, and post secondary education should be documented and provided.
 (Note: Self/parent-report alone, without any accompanying historical documents that validate communication/social/academic problems are generally not sufficient to establish substantial limitations in a major life activity.)

 Relevant academic data including past evaluations, academic history, approved academic accommodations, etc.